YashuRanparia/Credit_Worthiness_Prediction/README.md

 ## How to run this project:
 1.For running this project simply download the repo content.
-2.After that open terminal and go to the downloaded folder and type command: ''' streamlit run app.py '''
+2.After that open terminal and go to the downloaded folder and type command: ``` streamlit run app.py ```

 You will see the web app in your default browser.

-You can STAR this repo, if you like it.